Voxel-Fox-Ltd/Profile/TESTING.md

     - [x] The fields must have valid values as per their type.
     - [x] Optional fields do not need to be filled, and can be cleared.
     - [x] Fields with a command set should not be filled.
+    - [ ] If a multi-field is created, each line of the prompt should be added to a modal.

 ## Submission